jopaik/network_demos/network_compliance_checks_remediations/README.md

 Run mode will replace the needed configurations.

 ### Step 1 - Run the Workflow
-Locate and Launch the Network-Compliance-Workflow.
+Locate and Launch the .
 In the survey, select all groups and all compliane roles except for `stig`.
 Stig will be run afterwards using only the Cisco group.

 The initial workflow should run the Network-Compliance-Check node but pause at the approval node.
+1. Review the changed tasks in the output as well as the `before`, `after`, `commands` info from from the json panels.

-1. Review the Network-Compliance-Check job and then approve the approval node.
+2. Review the Network-Compliance-Check job and then approve the approval node.

 ![approval](../images/approval_stop.png)
 * click on the change approval node "step"